 Pig is out!
 Next step, shred, season, and eat (6/6)

-What's Kalua Pig and Cabbage?
+Kalua Pig and Cabbage

 Kalua pig from a long gone local spot, Ono's (rip)

-Where to Eat Kalua Pig / Kalua Pork
+Where to Eat Kalua Pork

-So at Helena's you might order the kalua pig with rice and/or poi, lomi lomi salmon, luau stew, maybe chicken long rice and many other things.
-The portions are purposely small so that you can have the variety.
+So at Helena's you might order the kalua pork with rice and/or poi, lomi lomi salmon, luau stew, maybe chicken long rice and many other things.
+The individual dishes are purposely small so that you can enjoy a variety.

 - Yama's Fish Market (Oahu) - Takeout only, but there are a few tables to sit and eat outside.
 (Don't forget to try one of their many types of haupia for dessert.)

 - Waiāhole Poi Factory (Oahu) - Order at the counter and seat yourself at the outside tables.
 (Don't forget kulolo for dessert.)